nachoMorera/ECommerceOB/README.md

 This is a small backend app I built using **Java**, **Spring Boot 3.4.4**, and **Maven**.
 It simulates a basic cart system like the one you'd see in an e-commerce site.

-I did the whole thing in about **3 hours and a half**.
-The goal was to complete all requirements with clean, readable code.

 ---

 ## ✅ Features